rreusser/glsl-solid-wireframe/README.md

 ### JavaScript API

 In order to use the barycentric wireframe shader, each triangle must have a `vec2` vertex attribute that is `[0, 0]` in one corner, `[1, 0]` in the second, and `[0, 1]` in the third.
-Since assigning these attributes without duplicating the mesh is not a straightforward problem, the module exports a function that simply expands the mesh so that all three vertices and the corresponding vertex attributes are specified independently.
-The extra storage may be prohibitive.
-You certainly don't need to take this approach in order to use the shaders, and for some geometries, the barycentric coordinate assignment may be trivial.
+Since assigning these attributes without duplicating the mesh is not a straightforward assignemnt problem, the module exports a function that simply expands the mesh and assigns the proper attributes.
+The extra storage may be prohibitive, but you certainly don't need to use this convenience function in order to use the shaders, in case you can do better or in case barycentric coordinate assignment is trivial for your geometry.

 ### var wmesh = require('glsl-solid-wireframe')(mesh[, opts = {}])